shuva-kharel/Learning-JavaScript/README.md

 ## 🌟 Acknowledgements

-Big thanks to [freeCodeCamp.org](https://www.freecodecamp.org/) for this amazing course!
+Big thanks to [Academind](https://academind.com/) and Udemy for this amazing course!

 ---